 A fish hobby is not just about choosing fish and tank.
 Instead, it includes setting up everything in your aquarium that your fish have in their natural habitat.
-Growing plants is the most demanded requirement for aquarium fish to mimic the natural ecosystem.
-It requires specific skills and knowledge of choosing the right aquarium plants for your fish, how to grow them, and the requirements for these plants.
-Here’s a step-by-step guide to help you develop healthy and thriving aquarium botanicals for your fish boy in the tank.
+Growing plants is the most demanded requirement in an aquarium for fish to mimic the natural ecosystem.
+It requires specific skills and knowledge to choose the right aquarium plants for your fish, how to grow them, and what these plants need.

 Choose the Right Plant

-Not every plant is suited for every fish and tank.
-Fish have preferences for plants, and tanks also have specific requirements for plants.
 For beginners, we recommend growing hardy plants that require little maintenance and can adapt to almost every fish tank.
 Plants like Anubias, Java Fern, Amazon Sword, and Vallisneria are easy to grow and can thrive in more challenging aquarium conditions.

 Always buy the plant that you have thoroughly researched.
 Avoid those with reddish stems or leaves, as these are more vulnerable to melting and dying quickly.
 Be sure to wash the plants thoroughly to remove debris or other contaminants before placing them in their new home.

-The recommended plants for beginners are;
+The recommended betta fish plants for beginners are;

 - Hornwort: It grows quickly and can be easily propagated.